cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 some dependencies that we don't want inside our images, things like `gcc`, `make`, etc.
 Tools used
 to compile the image, but that someone with access to the image could use to compile malicious code and run it inside the container.
-This it's something we should prevent.
+This is something we should prevent.

-The solution to this problem is using a multi-stage build process.
-This means that in a set of layers we compile the extensions, and in the next one we just copy the file from the original layer that we actually need, files like the `.so` files.
+The solution to this problem is to use a multi-stage build process.
+This means that in a layer we compile the extensions, and in the next one we just copy the files from the original layer that we actually need, like the `.so` files.

 This sounds more complicated than it really is; let's try with an example.

-As an example we're going to compile `pg_crash`.
+We're going to compile [`pg_crash`](https://github.com/cybertec-postgresql/pg_crash).
-The first layer will be the one to compile.
+The first layer will be the one where we compile.

 ``` Dockerfile
 # First step is to build the the extension